Cover image used with licensed permission.

 by Ken Sinervo, MD FRCSC ACGE, Medical Director

-Since the previous newsletter on adhesions, there have been many promising products to reach the market, with mixed results.
+Since our previous update on adhesions, there have been some promising products to reach the market, with mixed results.
 While many of our ideas regarding adhesion formation remain unchanged, we are continuously examining other new ancillary therapies to help reduce the incidence of adhesions.

 A number of products have been used to help minimize the formation of adhesions.
 Barrier agents include non-absorbable barriers, absorbable barriers and fluids.
 These agents prevent adhesions by physically separating damaged tissues during peritoneal healing, the time during which adhesions form.
 This healing period is usually considered to be a few days to a few weeks.